Caladan08/Caladan08/README.md

-- 👋 Hi, I’m @Caladan08
+- 👋 Hi, I’m @Caladan08.
+A gamer, reader, and an overall lazy person describes me
-- 👀 I’m interested in discord.js and a little bit of javascript
-- 🌱 I’m currently trying to learn svelte and sveltekit
+- 🌱 I’m currently trying to learn `svelte` and `sveltekit`

 <!---
 Caladan08/Caladan08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.